mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ## Bonjoro Pricing

 Bonjoro offers both free and paid versions of its platform.
-If you are a small startup, I recommend starting out with the free plan.
+If you are a small startup, I would recommend to start with the Bonjoro free plan.
 You get up to 50 videos per month with unlimited text testimonials with one publishable.

 On the other hand, if you are a growing brand looking to capture customers with customized messages and videos, the paid plans are definitely worth looking into.
-Bonjoro has pretty simple pricing plans and I have found them to be quite reasonable considering how useful the program actually is:
+[Bonjoro has pretty simple pricing plans](https://www.bonjoro.com/pricing){:target="_blank"}{:rel="sponsored"} and I have found them to be quite reasonable considering how useful the program actually is:

 ### Starter Plan